 Read time 5 minutes

 The main objective of Exchange 2010 to Exchange 2016 migration is to move primary mailbox, public folder, archive mailbox, and shared mailbox.
 But the migration does not end there.
-There is system mailbox that are hidden, and you require to migrate these mailboxes too.
-System mailboxes are also known as arbitration mailbox.
-The article will mention that how you can migrate to Exchange 2016.
+There are system mailboxes that are hidden, and you must migrate these mailboxes too to keep various features functioning.
+These system mailboxes are also known as arbitration mailbox.

 The importance of the system mailbox makes it an integral part of the upgrading process for Exchange Server, and you can migrate it using EAC or Exchange Management Shell.

-Move system mailbox to Exchange Server 2016 using EAC
+How to Move System Mailbox to Exchange Server 2016 using EAC

 2. Click ‘Move to a different database.’
 It will open the ‘New local mailbox move’ page.